Helping millions of people navigate the world of technology.

 open cmd with admin

 Step 2: The User Account Control window will launch.
-Click on the Yes button to open the Command Prompt with administrator privileges.
+Click on Yes to open Command Prompt with administrator privileges.

 Step 3:Type the following commands and hit Enter after each one: